Bitcoin euphoria puts other retail bets in shade

 As the below chart shows, the exchange-traded fund of Renaissance Capital that tracks a basket of newly floated companies after their initial public offerings has delivered a more than respectable 36 percent return so far in 2017.

-That surpasses the S&P 500 index’s 20 percent rise and is far better than last year when IPOs trailed behind an overall index fueled by the Trumpflation trade and the cheap funds being pumped into markets by central banks.
+That surpasses the S&P 500 index's .SPX 20 percent rise and is far better than last year when IPOs trailed behind an overall index fueled by the Trumpflation trade and the cheap funds being pumped into markets by central banks.

 Next to Bitcoin, however, it might as well be flat.
 The cryptocurrency has risen 1700 percent in value in the same period.